wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-pipeline/adding-test-cases.md

 # Adding test cases

 ## Add your own test case to the Kubernetes Pipeline
+Testing your pipeline is a particularly important step in developing a competent data processing solution.
+Often it is faster and simpler to perform local unit testing on your pipeline code than to debug a pipeline’s remote execution.

-This guide demonstrates how you can add test cases.Further, the guide assumes that you have completed the instructions in the following pages.
+This guide assumes that you have completed the instructions in the following pages.

 1. [Quick Start Guide](/setup/deployment/k8s-pipeline/quick-start-guide/)